 Remove from heat.

-In a clean, dry bowl, beat the egg whites until stiff peaks form; set aside.
+In a clean, dry bowl, beat the egg whites until stiff peaks form (I love my KitchenAid stand mixer); set aside.

 To the mixture in the pot, add the ricotta, vanilla,

 and egg yolks and whisk until smooth.

 See the lovely color of Happy Eggs’ yolks?